Quote of the Day

 I use both Excel and Mathcad in my daily work.
 Most people would consider me very proficient in both.
 I frequently get asked, "Which tool is better?"
 Like all other interesting questions in Engineering, the answer is "it depends".

 As an example, I decided to work a simple problem in both Excel and Mathcad.
 A number of the advantages and disadvantages of both tools can be seen in this example.
 The key problem with Excel is its cell-oriented approach.
 While the cell-oriented approach works for small problems, it has major issue with large problems.
+As you know, MS Excel is one of the best alternatives to Google products but, there are also other software manufactures that offer an Excel alternative.
+You could take a look at Web Safety Advice for more information.

 I want to verify that I understand what I have read by duplicating the results shown in Table 1.
 This problem is most easily approached as a vector analysis problem.
 There is also some unit conversion involved.
 My interest in this problem is driven by my desire to code a naval warfare simulation and I want to make sure that I understand the fire control issues involved.